-Through partner efforts, we are developing our pipeline of next-generation bio-therapeutics and novel oncology drugs based on our DNase, XCART and PolyXen proprietary technologies.
+Through partner efforts, we are developing our pipeline of next-generation bio-therapeutics and novel oncology drugs based on our DNase and PolyXen proprietary technologies.
 In order to do this while efficiently managing our overhead, we rely on the services of contract manufacturers, CROs and our strategic collaborations.
 We currently do not have in-house research facilities to pursue these initiatives.
 Accordingly, continuous pipeline growth and advancement of our technologies and drug candidates is dependent on several important collaborations and strategic arrangements, including our arrangements with:

-- Catalent, a global leader in enabling biopharma, cell, gene and consumer health partners to optimize development, launch, and supply of better patient treatments across multiple modalities; - · Pharmsynthez, including its wholly-owned subsidiary SynBio LLC ("SynBio"), a beneficial owner of approximately 2.9% of our common stock; and - · The Scripps Research Institute ("Scripps Research"), one of the world's largest, private non-profit research organizations.
+- · Catalent Pharma Solutions LLC ("Catalent"), a global leader in enabling biopharma, cell, gene and consumer health partners to optimize development, launch, and supply of better patient treatments across multiple modalities; - · PJSC Pharmsynthez ("Pharmsynthez"), including its wholly-owned subsidiary SynBio LLC ("SynBio"), a beneficial owner of approximately 3.4% of our common stock; - · Scripps Research, one of the world's largest, private non-profit research organizations; and - The University of Virginia, a non-profit, educational, research and healthcare institution.

 Accordingly, in addition to pursuing our development of the DNase technology, we also have significant interests in drug candidates being developed by our collaborators to treat other conditions.
 We may collect some combination of milestone payments and royalties pursuant to these collaborations to the extent that these drugs are successfully developed and marketed.
-However, other than royalty payments under a sublicense with Takeda and potential royalty payments under our collaboration agreement with Pharmsynthez, we do not anticipate any milestone or royalty payments in the near term, if at all.
+However, other than royalty payments under a sublicense with Takeda Pharmaceutical Co.
+Ltd. (together with its wholly-owned subsidiaries, "Takeda") and potential royalty payments under our collaboration agreement with Pharmsynthez, we do not anticipate any milestone or royalty payments in the near term, if at all.
 For further detail, please read the section titled "Significant Collaborations and Strategic Arrangements" below.